isomerpages/mlaw-corp/news/press-releases/_posts/2020-10-08-additional-temporary-relief-measures-for-property-sector-due-to-covid19.md

 6. <u>PCP</u>.
 The PCP for qualifying residential development projects on Government sale sites, or on land which was directly alienated or had their lease renewed by the Singapore Land Authority (SLA), will be extended by a further 6 months. <br>

 The conditions to be met to qualify for the extension of the PCP remain the same (as per the temporary relief measures announced on 6 May 2020), and are as follows:
-    i.
-The land was awarded on or before 1 June 2020, or the land was directly alienated or had their lease renewed by SLA on or before 1 June 2020; and ii.
+<br>i.
+The land was awarded on or before 1 June 2020, or the land was directly alienated or had their lease renewed by SLA on or before 1 June 2020; and
+<br>ii.
 The original timeline for completion of the residential development expired on or after 1 February 2020.

 Eligible developers will be notified by the respective agencies.
 No application is necessary.